FrankWorldview/blockchain/smart_contracts/lecture/ERC-721_Tokens_Improved.md

 ---

-## Static vs Dynamic `tokenURI`
+## Static vs. Dynamic `tokenURI()`

-ERC-721 tokens expose metadata through the `tokenURI()` function.
-This section compares static and dynamic implementations of `tokenURI()`.
+ERC-721 tokens expose metadata via the `tokenURI()` function.
+There are two primary approaches to managing the metadata URI: static and dynamic.

-### Static tokenURI
+### Static Metadata URI

-The `tokenURI` is immutable and stored on IPFS or a centralized server.
-Once set, it doesn't change over time.
+In this model, the metadata URI is immutable and typically stored on IPFS or a web server.
+Once set, it does not change.

 ```solidity
 import "@openzeppelin/contracts/token/ERC721/extensions/ERC721URIStorage.sol";